How Rent to Own Works: A Guide

 6. Rent Premium

-When your lease expires, if you decide to purchase the home, the total rent premium you have paid will be subtracted from the cost of the down payment.
+If you decide to purchase the home, the total rent premium you have paid will be subtracted from the cost of the down payment.
 Only the rent premium, not the standard rent, goes towards equity in the home.

 The rent credits have been stored in an escrow account by the seller, which is separate from the seller’s bank account.
 The money is given to the bank as part of your down payment along with your option fee when you buy.